smiletrl/micro_ecommerce/service.customer/README.md

 - `customer` provides CRUD to customer entity
 - `balance` provides customer's balance.
 Balance could be used to buy different products or other services.
 Customer could buy balance with other payment, such as wechat payment.

-Customer `balance` subscribes to RocketMQ queue to recrease the balance value when a payment is paid with customer's balance method.
+Customer `balance` subscribes to RocketMQ queue to reduce the balance value when a payment is paid with customer's balance method.

 See more at `func Consume() error` from `internal/balance/message.go`.